IsaacBraydon/PingMon/README.md

 ## Requirements
 - Windows PowerShell 5.1+
-- Windows OS
+- Windows 10 or upper version

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.

----
-**Simplified network monitoring** - PingMon helps you quickly identify connectivity issues